Health and Human Development Unit 1: Understanding Health and Wellbeing

 Prerequisites

-This unit looks at health and wellbeing as a concept with varied and evolving perspectives and definitions.
-It takes the view that health and wellbeing are subject to a wide range of contexts and interpretations, with different meanings for different people.
-As a foundation to the understanding of health, students investigate the World Health Organization’s (WHO) definition and explore other interpretations.
-Wellbeing is a complex combination of all dimensions of health, characterised by an equilibrium in which the individual feels happy, healthy, capable and engaged.
-In this unit students identify personal perspectives and priorities relating to health and wellbeing, and enquire into factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islanders.
-Students look at multiple dimensions of health and wellbeing, the complex interplay of influences on health and wellbeing and the indicators used to measure and evaluate health status.
-With a focus on youth, students consider their own health as individuals and as a cohort.
-They build health literacy through interpreting and using data, through investigating the role of food, and through extended inquiry into one youth health focus area.
+In this unit, students explore health and wellbeing as a concept with varied and evolving perspectives and definitions.
+They come to understand that it occurs in many contexts and is subject to a wide range of interpretations, with different meanings for different people.
+As a foundation to their understanding of health, students investigate the World Health Organization’s (WHO) definition and other interpretations.
+They also explore the fundamental conditions required for health as stated by the WHO, which provide a social justice lens for exploring health inequities.
+Students identify perspectives relating to health and wellbeing, and inquire into factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islander Peoples.
+Students look at multiple dimensions of health and wellbeing, the complex interplay of influences on health outcomes and the indicators used to measure and evaluate health status.
+With a focus on youth, the unit equips students to consider their own health as individuals and as a cohort.
+They build health literacy by interpreting and using data in a research investigation into one youth health focus area, and by investigating the role of food.
+Areas of Study

 Health perspectives and influences

-• Students look at measurable indicators of population health, and at data reflecting the health status of Australians.
+- Students consider the measurable indicators of population health and look at data reflecting the health status of young Australians.

-• With a focus on youth, students enquire into reasons for variations and inequalities in health status, including sociocultural factors that contribute to variations in health behaviours.
+- Focussing on youth, students inquire into the reasons for variations and inequalities in health status, including the sociocultural factors that contribute to variations in health outcomes.

 Health and nutrition

-• Students explore food and nutrition as foundations for good health and wellbeing.
+- Students explore food and nutrition as foundations for good health.

-• Students investigate the roles and sources of major nutrients and the use of food selection models and other tools to promote healthy eating.
+- Investigate the roles and sources of major nutrients and the use of food selection models and other initiatives to promote healthy eating.

-• Students look at the health and wellbeing consequences of dietary imbalance, especially for youth, and consider the social, cultural and political factors that influence the food practices of and food choices made by youth.
+- Students explore the health consequences of nutritional imbalance, especially for youth, and consider the sociocultural and commercial factors that influence the food practices of, and food choices made, by youth.

 Assessment